Interstate 45: Gulf Freeway (Houston to Galveston)

 The project has six phases.
 Phase one is the reconstruction of the mainlanes from the northern end of the project to just south of FM 1959.
 The end of this phase will include the demolition and reconstruction of the bridge at the FM 1959 intersection.
 Phase two, planned to begin in mid-2012, will be the reconstruction of the frontage roads from just south of FM 1959 to the southern end of the project.
 Phase three will be the reconstruction of the mainlanes on the southern half of the project and is planned to begin in mid-2013.
 Phase four, scheduled to start late 2014, will be the demolition and reconstruction of the overpass at Clear Lake City Boulevard.
-Phase five, (which was completed) was the demolition and reconstruction of El Dorado Boulevard and Bay Area Boulevard.
+Phase five (which was completed) was the demolition and reconstruction of El Dorado and Bay Area boulevards.
 The demolition and reconstruction was finished in 2016.
 As a result, the 1960s-era cloverleaf interchanges (with the exception of Fuqua Street and Scarsdale Boulevard) have been eliminated with overpasses.
 Phase six will be making the new lanes of the freeway.
 It will have five lanes each direction along with the new overpasses for those two underpasses.
 This will be completed 2017.